aaronm-2112/zerorpcs-exercise/README.md

 There are two ways to get started.
 If you want to run the application executable yourself (only for Darwin ) then download the ZIP file and run the executable found within the "pretty-calculator-darwin-x64" folder.
-If you want to review and test the applicaton yourself you need to ensure you meet the prerequisites and then move on to the installation section.
+If you want to review and test the application yourself you need to ensure you meet perform the steps outlined in the prerequisites section.
+Then move on to the installation section and complete the steps there.

 ### Prerequisites